lancekrogers/script-to-grab-claude-code-docs-from-anthropic/claude_docs/tutorials.md

   * Include frequently used commands (build, test, lint) to avoid repeated searches
   * Document code style preferences and naming conventions
   * Add important architectural patterns specific to your project
   * CLAUDE.md memories can be used for both instructions shared with your team and for your individual preferences.
-For more details, see [Managing Claude’s memory](/en/docs/agents-and-tools/claude-code/overview#manage-claudes-memory).

 * * *